 At the southern end of the asset where the seawall is backed by cliffs, there is a localised slumped overlying till layer and gullying possibly due to surface water overflow.
 The slipway at the southern end is in fair condition with some cracking and spalling along beams.
 The rock armour surrounding the southern slipway is in overall good condition.

 Heavily abraded and corroded steel toe piling.
 (Asset Ref.
 No. 121AB901B0803C02)

-Seawall abraded exposing reinforcement.
+Exposed reinforcement to seawall and ramp.
 (Asset Ref.
 No. 121AB901B0803C02)

 Localised gullying of slope to rear of seawall (Asset Ref.
 No. 121AB901B0803C02).